adamspd/spam-detection-project/CONTRIBUTING.md

-# Contributing to Django-Detector
+# Contributing to Spam-Detection

-We would like to thank you for considering contributing to Django-Detector!
+We would like to thank you for considering contributing to Spam-Detection!
 Contributions from the community are a big part of what makes open source so great.
 Whether you are a newcomer or an experienced developer, your contributions are greatly appreciated.

 Please make sure to read and understand this guide before making a contribution.
 It will help you to get started and ensure a smooth process for submitting your contributions.